House committee says Trump claim of privilege should be rejected - ExBulletin

 While the deal focused on specific concerns, the potential narrowing of document requests is an acknowledgment that it was broad.
 This point forms the basis for the court filing with the Supreme Court by lawyers for Trump, where the words broad, too broad, surprisingly broad, and hopelessly broad are sprinkled all over the place.
 This is a point that Trump has also noticed.

-In a statement following the disclosure of the deal, the former chairman said the committee has just dropped much of its request for my records and is documenting a very big story and that the action is also changing the entire complexion of their request.
+In a statement following the disclosure of the deal, the former chairman said the committee had just “turned down a lot of his request for my records and documents – a very big story” and that the action ” also changes all the color of their request. “

-Trump’s attorneys sent a further request on Wednesday asking the court to review an interview that committee chair Representative Bennie Thompson, D-Miss., Conducted with the Washington Post.
-During the interview, Thompson said the committee was studying Trump’s actions on the day of the insurgency to determine whether it could recommend that the Justice Department open a criminal investigation.

-Trump’s dossier argues that such action is outside the legislative purpose of committees.
-He cannot embark on what is essentially a law enforcement investigation on the pretext that he might legislate based on information he finds during the exploration, according to the filing.

 Sources